Configuring an Azure Container for Loading Data¶

 Select the following allowed permissions to load data files from Azure resources:

 Createpermissions are also required if you plan to unload files to a container.
 In addition, to use the

 Specify start and expiry dates/times for the SAS token.
 As part of a general security plan, you could generate a different SAS token periodically.

 Leave the Allowed IP addresses field blank, and specify either HTTPS only or HTTPS and HTTP under Allowed protocols.

-Click the Generate SAS button.
+Click the Generate SAS and connection string button.
 Record the full value in the SAS token field, starting with and including the

 ?.
 This is your SAS token.
 You will specify this token when you create an external stage.

 Create an external (Azure) stage that references the SAS token you generated in Step 1: Generate the SAS Token (in this topic).

 The following example uses SQL to create an external stage named

 master encryption key.
 The stage URL references the Azure